wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * <strong>Accept</strong> - (without a resolution).
 Based on threat severity.
    <br /><br />

-DRP (Disaster Recovery Plan) defines "how" is implemented when the emergency occurs and includes the steps to restore functions and systems.
+DRP (Disaster Recovery Plan) defines "how" - implemented when the emergency occurs and includes the steps to restore functions and systems.
 Includes identification of specific hardware.
 DRP lifecycle phases:
    1. BIA (Business impact analysis) is a functional analysis that lists the critical and necessary business functions, their resource dependencies, and their level of criticality to the overall organization.
 Risks.
 Minimum Operating Requirements (MOR)
    2. Define strategies